 - Depth Measurement: Take several measurements of depth around the window from inside of the frame to the outside of the frame.
 Use the smallest measurement here as well.

 Where to Buy New Windows in Washington DC

-There is a sweet spot of one inch around the new window going into the rough opening.
+There is a sweet spot of one inch around the new energy efficient windows going into the rough opening.
 This is the perfect amount of space for perfect fitting and adjustments.
-Thus when the windows are purchased the height and width should be taken 2 inches shorter than these dimensions to allow this 1 inch space around the window.
+Thus when the energy efficient replacement windows are purchased the height and width should be taken 2 inches shorter than these dimensions to allow this 1 inch space around the window.